simenshteyn/feedr_app/README.md

 The default proccess is to compile executable .aot file for server and static for client.
 Now you can run application in local docker:
 ```
-docker-compose up -d
+docker-compose -f docker-compose.local.yaml up -d
 ```
-You can check client app on http://127.0.0.1 and backend app on http://127.0.0.1/api/example.
 At first run you also need to make all migrations on database for working backend:

 ```
 docker-compose -f docker-compose.migrations.yaml --env-file=data_db.env up
 ```
+You can check client app on http://127.0.0.1 and backend app on http://127.0.0.1/api/example.

 ## Deploying an Application on Working Server